manwar/perlweeklychallenge-club/challenge-186/james-smith/README.md

 ## Performance

-With out original tests of up to 10 entries in the array we came up with an ord ering of `zip`, `zipt`, `zipx` as faster to slowest - although with only about a 10-15% difference.
+With out original tests of up to 10 entries in the array we came up with an ordering of `zip`, `zipt`, `zipx` as faster to slowest - although with only about a 10-15% difference between all 3.

 We then tried with a larger array (initially 1000) and sptted that `zipx` is now the fastest, about 20% faster than `zip` and 50% faster